thotypous/tangnano9k-bsv-uart-test/README.md

 USB UART in Tang Nano 9k is an emulated FTDI which seems to be a little buggy.

-The only way I found to reliably set the baud rate was a combination of GNU screen and picocom.
+The only way I found to reliably set the baud rate was by calling stty before starting picocom.
 Right after loading the bitfile to board, run:

 ```
-screen /dev/ttyUSB1 3000000,cs8,-parenb,cstopb
+stty -F /dev/ttyUSB1 3000000 cs8 -parenb cstopb
 ```

-Then close GNU screen by typing `Ctrl+a k y`.

 Finally, run picocom and have fun: